-

 See the answer to question 16 for details of SDC.

 Taxpayers must submit and pay any capital gains as they arise.
-However, Capital Gains Tax (“CGT”) only applies to gains from disposals of properties that are situated in the Republic, and after utilizing the available deductions, this is generally not an issue that affects most taxpayers.
+However, Capital Gains Tax (“CGT”) only applies to gains from disposals of properties that are situated in the Republic subject to applicable life time exemptions and deductions.

-There is a separate tax system for qualifying businesses engaged in international shipping, which is outlined in the answer to question 20.
+There is a separate tax regime for qualifying businesses engaged in international shipping, which is outlined in the answer to question 20.

 -